 GAME COMPONENTS – THE PLAYER BOARDS

-The player board represent your home area on the board, the area marked in your color.
+The player board represent your home area on the Main board, the area marked in your color.
 This is where you manage your units, store your goods and gain or loose your glory points during the game.
 On the top of the player board there is your storage, where you store your gained goods in their corresponding storage box.
 Below the storage boxes, you have the glory point track surrounding the town management area.

 With your gained resources the Kaupmadur (Merchant) can buy building upgrades at his home town.
 The building upgrades gives the player glory points when purchased and a permanent improvement.